UofL's Information Technology unit is dedicated to reducing waste and increasing efficiency.

 Recent improvements include:

-- Used server virtualization to combine many physical servers into a fewer number of virtual servers, dramatically reducing the overall number of servers.
-91 physical servers were virtualized, resulting in power reduction of 53kW.
-48 Email/Archive servers were virtualized, resulting in power reduction of 6kW.
+Used server virtualization to combine many physical servers into a fewer number of virtual servers, dramatically reducing the overall number of servers.
+More than 800 physical servers have been virtualized and replaced with 24 physical servers, significantly reducing power, floor space and cooling requirements.